kotaaaa/github_resume/README_EN.md

 - **Perl** (6m): Used for text processing during research in natural language processing and web mining.
 - **Shell** (3m): Used as reverse proxy of EC site, and did parameter tuning.

-## **Soft Skills**

-- Ability to take ownership and drive the project as a team.
-- Positivity to communicate smoothly with stakeholders inside and outside the team, regardless of nationality or language, and to work towards goals.
-- Fast input due to active study habits and familiarity with the CS foundation.
-- Exemplary discipline in meeting project deadlines.

 ### Framework

 - **Apache Airflow** (6m): Used as workflow management system managed.
 Developed 5 dags to trasfer data from external API to internal DB.